HarryWightJr/final_project/README.md

-## Machine Learning Module
+## Machine Learning Model

+We will build a machine learning model using linear regression algorithm based the correlation between housing prices and crime as well as median household income.
+The model will be designed to output a predicted house sale price by inputting a US county.

 ## Analysis Implementation

-What we are looking for in are data set is a correlation between crime and housing princes in counties across the United States.
+What we are looking for in are data set is a correlation between crime and housing prices in counties across the United States.
 To complement this data, we will be using median income data to display how income is associated with housing prices and crime in these counties.

 Using the data we will try to display how housing prices have changed within a given year as a result of the crime in these cities, also taking into account the change in median income.